Chouffy/home_assistant_libratone_zipp/README.md

 1. Search for *Libratone Zipp* in the integration tab of HACS
 1. Click *Install*
+1. Restart Home Assistant
+1. Go to _Settings_ → _Devices & services_ → _Add integration_ and search for **Libratone Zipp**
-1. Add the following in your `/config/configuration.yaml`:
+1. Add the IP of the speaker and a name

-    ```yaml
-    media_player:
-    - platform: libratone_zipp
-      host: 192.168.XX.XX
-      name: Zipp
-      scan_interval: 2
-    ```

-    * Only one speaker is supported!
-    * I suggest `scan_interval: 2` to get 2 seconds refresh rate

-1. Restart the server
+1. Repeat the last step if you have multiple speakers

-1. You need to forward `3333/udp` and `7778/udp` if you're using Docker/devcontainer
+Note: if you're using Docker/devcontainer, you need to forward `3333/udp` and `7778/udp`.
+THis

 ## Features